Could It Be ADHD? What to Do If You Suspect Your Child Has ADHD

 This is such a valid concern—and one I’ve personally wrestled with.

 When my husband and I considered testing for our son, we had long conversations about whether a diagnosis would be helpful or harmful.
+Learn more about my personal experience with this here.
 No parent wants to “label” their child unnecessarily.

 But what I’ve learned—and what research backs up—is this: